ropensci/EDIutils/README.md

 ```

 The unit of publication is the data package.
 It contains one or more
-data objects, an [EML metadata](https://eml.ecoinformatics.org/) record,
+data entities (i.e. files) described with [EML
-a metadata quality report, and a manifest of contents.
-Data packages are
+metadata](https://eml.ecoinformatics.org/), a metadata quality report,
+and a manifest of package contents.
+Data packages are immutable for
-immutable for reproducible research yet versionable, to allow updates
+reproducible research, yet versionable to allow updates and improved
-and improved data quality through time.
-Each data package version is
+data quality through time.
+Each version is assigned a DOI and a unique
-globally referenceable by a DOI and internally identifiable with an ID
+package ID of the form “scope.identifier.revision”.
+The “scope” is the
+organizational unit, “identifier” the series, and “revision” the version
-of the format “scope.identifier.revision” (e.g. “edi.100.2” is data
+(e.g. “edi.100.2” is version “2” of data package “edi.100”).
-package “edi.100” and has version “2”).

 ### Search and Access Data